 November 28, 2017 — December 1, 2017 | Nairobi, Kenya

-The primary objective of the SAFE Humanitarian Workshop is to build the knowledge and capacity of field practitioners and other stakeholders to provide effective fuel and energy solutions to crisis-affected people.
+The SAFE Humanitarian Workshop builds the knowledge and capacity of field practitioners and other stakeholders in providing effective fuel and energy solutions to crisis-affected people.
 Energy access for cooking, lighting, heating, cooling, and other essential activities is a critical and under-served need among millions of displaced people worldwide.
 The SAFE Workshop is also the only annual event that convenes the full range of stakeholders engaged in humanitarian energy initiatives, such as NGOs, government representatives, researchers, and businesses.
 It is a critical opportunity to exchange knowledge, develop best practices, and facilitate collaboration between aid agencies and the private sector.
 This year's workshop is hosted by the Global Alliance for Clean Cookstoves, the United Nations Foundation, UNHCR Kenya, the International Organization on Migration, and the World Food Programme, with support from the Norwegian Agency for Development Cooperation (Norad) and the Dutch Ministry of Foreign Affairs.

-This year’s workshop will have some exciting new features.
-As we noted after last year’s workshop in Kigali, the SAFE Community has rapidly grown and diversified in the last few years.
+The 2017 SAFE Workshop will have some exciting new features.
+The SAFE community has rapidly grown and diversified in the last few years.
 Accordingly, the 2017 workshop will incorporate strategic discussions on key emerging issues, such as the increasing role of the private sector and the need for a global strategy on energy access for displaced people.

-On December 1st (Day 4), the United Nations Foundation, in collaboration with the SAFE Working Group, is hosting a day-long side event dedicated to clean energy mini/micro-grids in refugee camp settings.
-More information coming soon!
+On December 1st, the United Nations Foundation, in collaboration with the SAFE Working Group, is hosting a day-long side event dedicated to clean energy mini/micro-grids in refugee camps settings.
+The purpose of the event is to: